 The greater a laser pointer's output power, the more likely it will cause serious eye injuries, burn skin and temporarily — or permanently — impair the vision of pilots, drivers or bystanders.
 That much is clear.

 "The consumer is in a difficult position," said Daniel Hewett, health promotion officer at the FDA’s Center for Devices and Radiological Health, the agency tasked with enforcing the rule for products that emit radiation.

 As power increases above five milliwatts, the time margin for safe exposure decreases and permanent eye and skin damage can occur quickly.
 However, the output power of laser pointers is not immediately apparent to the user.
 Laser pointers often lack the required labeling or are mislabeled, and definitive testing of individual pointers is beyond the reach of the average consumer.

 The FDA does offer advice to help consumers identify which laser products might be dangerous and how to use devices safely.
 The agency continues to make laser safety awareness a priority as products and toys containing lasers become more common.

-Researchers have concluded that the wide availability of these devices, which are often marketed as toys, could lead to an epidemic of eye injuries, according to a study released in 2013 by Ophthalmology, the journal of the American Academy of Ophthalmology.
+Researchers have concluded that the wide availability of these devices, which are often marketed as toys, could lead to a steep rise in eye injuries, according to a study released in 2013 by Ophthalmology, the journal of the American Academy of Ophthalmology.

 If a laser with less than five milliwatts of output power is directed at someone's eye, that person can blink or turn away without suffering an eye injury.
 However, the natural protective mechanisms of the eye – such as the blink reflex – are ineffective against lasers with an output power greater than five milliwatts, and severe retinal damage may occur, even after momentary exposure.